Seanny123/seanaubin.github.io/content/post/2017-11-18-Biological-Modeling.md

 ## Reply

-Feed-forward Deep Learning is seeming more biologically plausible every day.
-My labmate Su is working on bayesian networks and symbolic computation.
-However, the devil is in the details and there are many biologically implausible assumptions I see systems assume that will never be validated:
+Feed-forward Deep Learning is seeming [more biologically plausible every day](https://psychology.stackexchange.com/a/19776/4397).
+My labmate Su is working on bayesian networks and symbolic computation in spiking networks.
+However, the devil is in the details and there are many biologically implausible assumptions I see systems assume that will never be validated, such as:

-1. You can do k-WTA instantaneously.
+1. It is possble to do k-WTA instantaneously.
-2. Deep Learning has timing problems that means it can't learn instantaneously.
-3. Seriously, no is paying attention to continuous time.
+2. It is possible to change the connection weights of a neural network instantaneously.

 # III.
 Pursuing biological plausibility is a losing game